-Elements of analysis Interpretation of award criteria for youth necessary.
-Non-formal learning methods applied The project leads to the acquisition/improvement of competences resulting in the personal, socio-educational and professional development of all participants and participating organisations involved.
+Elements of analysis Interpretation of award criteria for youth professional development of all participants and participating organisations involved.
 This will be achieved through non-formal and informal learning, in line with the principles described in Annex I to the Programme Guide, section "Mobility project for young people and youth workers".
 The project is based on a learning process stimulating creativity, active participation and initiative (entrepreneurial spirit) and the methods used are adapted to the target group.
-The proposal shows that such learning process will be planned and analysed throughout the project: participants will be provided with a place for reflection on learning experiences and outcomes, also with the support of the Youthpass tool.
+The proposal shows that such learning process will be planned and analysed throughout the project: participants will be provided with a place for reflection on learning experiences and outcomes, in particular with the support of the Youthpass tool.
 The proposal indicates that participants will play an active role in the implementation of the project to the maximum possible extent: participants will be actively involved in the preparation and follow-up phases of the project.
 Participants will be able to explore different topics on an equal basis, regardless of their language abilities or other skills.
 Support (where needed) is offered to young people with special needs or fewer opportunities, to allow them to participate fully and on equal footing with other participants.
-In case of learners with special needs or fewer opportunities, the proposal shows that the participating organisations will support these young people to learn from the mobility experience and capitalise on it to improve their situation.
+In case of learners with special needs or fewer opportunities, the proposal shows that the participating organisations will support these young people or youth workers to learn from the mobility experience and capitalise on it to improve their situation.
+The activity has a clear thematic concept, which participants wish to explore together.
+The chosen theme is commonly agreed and reflects the interests and needs of participants.
 Quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders The proposal shows that the participating organisations have established and will run a cohesive consortium with active involvement of all partners and with common goals to be achieved.
-In this respect, the following factors should be taken into consideration during the assessment: • the level of networking, cooperation and commitment of each participating organisation in the project; the profile and background of participating organisations when the nature or target of the activity would necessitate the possession of certain qualifications;
+In this respect, the following factors should be taken into consideration during the assessment: the level of networking, cooperation and commitment of each participating organisation in the project; the profile and background of participating organisations when the nature or target of the activity would necessitate the possession of certain qualifications or activities in certain areas (e.g. youth work); a clear and commonly agreed definition of roles and tasks of each participating organisation involved in the project; the capacity of the consortium to ensure effective implementation, follow-up and dissemination of the results